ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 ### `Chain` Type
 [chain-type]: #chain-type

+The `Chain` type consists of a set of blocks, containing the non-finalized portion of the chain it represents where the lowest height block's parent is the tip of the finalized state.
+All of the other members of `Chain` cache information contained within that set of blocks for fast lookup.

 We represent the non-finalized portion of a chain with the following data structure and API: